 Homelessness is just the tip of the iceberg when it comes to poverty.
-It is the sharply visible peak atop a crisis of inequity which keeps not only housing but many other basic resources out of reach for millions of Americans, like education, healthcare, employment, adequate income – not to mention safe and healthy neighborhoods.
+It is the sharply visible peak atop a crisis of inequity that keeps not only housing but many other basic resources out of reach for millions of Americans, like education, healthcare, employment, adequate income – not to mention safe and healthy neighborhoods.
 We know that these longstanding inequities are the ruins of our past and the defects of our present structural racism and economic discrimination.
-Right now, the COVID-19 pandemic is illuminating and exacerbating these deep racial and socioeconomic disparities in the United States.

 In Washington D.C., the statistics speak for themselves.
 Here’s a snapshot of the 2021 “point-in-time” count: